-- The council meets monthly to plan and talk about what we are doing and need to do next.
+- The council meets on a regular basis to plan and talk about what we are doing and need to do next.

 - The council has smaller work groups to work on projects.

-- The council will provide training to people who are interested in doing interviews with people with disabilities.
+- The council will provide training to people who are interested in volunteering or participating in our work.